ksator/junos-verifications-automation-with-jsnapy/README.md

 ```

 # About this repo:
-It has ready to use JSNAPy 1.1.0 content.
+It has ready to use JSNAPy content.

 Jsnapy version:
 ```
 jsnapy -V
+JSNAPy version: 1.1.0
 ```

 ## network topology: